-- Hypertrophic scars are red, raised scars filled with excessive amounts of collagen that may be itchy or slightly painful, although they are considered harmless and do not grow beyond the boundaries of the initial wound.
+- Hypertrophic scars are red, raised scars filled with excessive collagen that may be itchy or slightly painful.
+These are considered harmless and do not grow outside the original injury area.

-- Contractures are more severe scars that restrict movement as a result of the tissue in the area pulling together during the healing process.
-This type of scar most commonly occurs after large amounts of tissue loss or in wounds that occur on a joint.
+- Contractures are more severe scars that restrict movement due to the tissue in the area pulling together during the healing process.
+This type of scar most commonly occurs after large amounts of tissue loss or in wounds on a joint.

 Scar Revision Procedures

-Scars are by definition permanent, but certain treatments can narrow, fade and otherwise reduce the appearance of severe or unattractive scarring, which is especially helpful in areas of cosmetic importance such as the face and hands.
 There are many surgical methods of scar revision, only some of which may be appropriate for a particular type of scar or its location.
-These include surgical excision, skin grafts, flap surgery, Z-plasty and others.

 Subcision is a procedure for treating scars that are depressed.
 A needle is directed into the skin to break up the fibers that attach the scar to tissue below the surface, raising it back to the elevation of surrounding skin.
 It also promotes healing in the area, creating new connective tissue that repairs and smoothes the skin.

-Surgical excision is most often used for severe contracture scars, and involves making an incision to surgically remove the scar and surrounding damaged tissue with a scalpel.
-A skin flap or graft may be used to restore the appearance of the skin in the treated area and also improve movement and flexibility that may have been affected by the contracture.
+Most often used for severe contracture scars, excision involves making an incision to surgically remove the scar and surrounding damaged tissue with a scalpel.
+In addition, a skin flap or graft may be used to restore the appearance of the skin in the treated area and improve movement and flexibility that may have been affected by the contracture.

-Particularly effective for certain types of acne scars, punch elevation involves the use of a punch tool rather than a typical scalpel.
-This device can precisely remove small quantities of tissue without affecting the skin nearby.
-The punch tool is used to elevate the base of the scar, making it appear much less recessed or pronounced on the face.
+Particularly effective for certain types of acne scars, punch elevation involves using a punch tool to remove small quantities of tissue without affecting the skin nearby.

-Many cosmetic procedures, such as microdermabrasion, chemical peels and skin bleaching can effectively improve the appearance of discolorations and mild surface irregularities by gently removing the top layers of skin and rejuvenating the underlying layers for a restored appearance.
-Multiple treatments may be needed in order to achieve noticeable results.
+Many cosmetic procedures can effectively improve the appearance of mild surface irregularities by gently removing the top layers of skin and rejuvenating the underlying layers for a restored appearance.
+However, multiple treatments may be needed.

-Dermal fillers can be quite successful at “filling in” depressed scars and creating a smoother skin surface.
+Dermal fillers can successfully fill in depressed scars and create a smoother skin surface.
 Fillers are FDA-approved and safe for use by most patients.
-Many of the fillers are made from substances found naturally in the body or synthetically made to mimic natural substances or stimulate collagen production.
 Fillers are injected directly into the skin of the targeted area to restore volume to the scar and reduce its appearance.

 Results and Recovery